-The land the hotel stands on was originally bought from Robert E. Ward of Bangor Castle on Nov.
-1st, 1890, to be the site for a hotel; however, the actual initial building was was built by Doctor Robert Lee Moore as his surgery and residence, and remained in his family for well over half a century.
-Initially it was two houses, the smaller one being sold to help fund the build, however, after a few years Dr Moore managed to buy the other building and turn Redcliff into his home.
-The property finally became the Redcliff Hotel in the mid 1940's.
+The land the hotel stands on was originally bought from Robert E Ward of Bangor Castle on 1st November 1890, to be the site for a hotel.
+However, the original building was built by Doctor Robert Lee Moore as his surgery and residence, and remained in his family for well over half a century.
+Initially it was two houses, the smaller one being sold to help fund the build, but after a few years Dr Moore managed to buy the other building and turn Redcliff into his home.
+The property finally became the Redcliff Hotel in the mid 1940s.

-The hotel was renamed the Sands by the Gillespie family in 1979 and then, in 1997 it was named the Bangor Bay Inn by Jim Gillespie.
-In 2008 it then became the Salty Dog ~ after the name given to old seaman with their wealth of stories from the world’s oceans and seas.
+The hotel was renamed The Sands by the Gillespie family in 1979 and then, in 1997, it was named The Bangor Bay Inn by Jim Gillespie.
+In 2008 it then became The Salty Dog ~ after the name given to old seamen with their wealth of stories from the world’s oceans and seas.
 A fitting name given the places that people have gone to from this ancient town of saints and scholars.